codebeer/codebeer.github.io/_drafts/2015-01-26-I-Built-a-Steam-Box.md

 ## Graphics Card

 ![fans at lower rpm for a quieter heatsink][5]

 I opted for the Gigabyte vendor for my graphics card.
 The Gigabyte version did very well in online reviews, and I have bought Gigabyte in the past.
 Not buying premium vendor cases can save a lot of money.
 I was very happy with the tri-fan setup, more fans run at a lower rpm so that most of the time - the unit runs silently.

-It will make an auible whirl/hum generally only at stress on a 30c degree day.
+It will make an audible whirl/hum generally only at stress on a 30c degree day.

-For the first day or two, it made a worrying clicking noise, and I oculd visibly see that one of the fans looked as if it wasn't perfectly centered when spinning - but thankfully a few days of use fixed it and it dissapeared.
+For the first day or two, it made a worrying clicking noise, and I could visibly see that one of the fans looked as if it wasn't perfectly centered when spinning - but thankfully a few days of use fixed it and it disappeared.

 ![gcard is heavy but still slim][6]

-The card has some serious heatsinks going on as well, making it quite heavy - but it remains super slim (another benefit of the Gigabyte build).
-Buying from a nother vendor with a thiker casing (even 5mm) would make cable managment harder.
+The card has some serious heat-sinks going on as well, making it quite heavy - but it remains super slim (another benefit of the Gigabyte build).
+Buying from another vendor with a thicker casing (even 5mm) would make cable management harder.

 ## PSU